ashkanjj/website-change-notifier/README.md

 - accept a signal to end the active listener

 # Things to find out
-  - How to store the document bodies in a nice compressed way and also to allow for fast diffing later
+  1. Find a way to use a two-way hash function so we can store the body but also recover it for diffing later, very similar to how git stores the whole snapshot of changes
+  2. Find out how to send an email
-  - How can go be used a cron job? can it be run in the background? how can we terminate it?
+  3. How can go be used a cron job? can it be run in the background? how can we terminate it?
-  - How to scale it to millions of registered websites and listeners
+  4. How to scale it to millions of registered websites and listeners